arktocz/Postquantum-outlook-addin/development.md

 # manifest.xml edit
 - generated template manifest file doesnt allow addin to be visible outside of reading email
-- new extesnsion point <"MessageComposeCommandSurface"> needs to be added to make addin visible for email compose as well
+- new extesnsion point <"MessageComposeCommandSurface">, form <"ItemEdit"> and <"Rule"> entry need to be added to make addin visible for email compose as well
 - re-installation of addin/manifest.xml needs to be done to propagate any changes done in manifest file